 The title of the tallest tree in the world goes to a Coastal Redwood named Hyperion.
 Hyperion is 380.1 ft tall and lives in the Redwood National and State Parks.
 Hyperion’s exact location is unknown to protect the tree.

 Interestingly, the Redwood National and State Parks also contain the second and third tallest trees globally.
 These trees are all Coastal Redwoods.
 It shows how much of an impact the climate can make on the growth of a tree.

 Some experts say Hyperion could have been taller.
 When the tree was much smaller, it looked like wildlife topped it, stunting some of its growth.
-You might have even made some poor cuts to your tree, hindering their potential.
-Don't worry; all hope isn't lost.
-Check out this article for a bunch of fixes for a badly pruned tree.
+You might have even made some poor cuts to your tree, hindering its potential.
+Don’t worry; all hope isn’t lost.

 Coastal Redwood vs Giant Sequoia

 Many people believe that the Giant Sequoia tree is the tallest, but these trees only grow to around 250 ft high.
 What makes these Sequoias, so giant is their diameter.
 Giant Sequoias have a whopping diameter of 30 ft!

 The main difference lies here: The Coastal Redwood is the tallest tree species globally.
 But, on the other hand, the Giant Sequoia is the largest species by volume.

 The biggest Giant Sequoia in the world is named General Sherman.
 General Sherman stands 275 ft tall, with a diameter of 36 ft.
 This makes the volume of General Sherman’s trunk 52,500 cu ft.
 Compare this to Hyperion, which has a trunk diameter of only 18,600 cu ft.

 Though these two trees look pretty similar, there are a few differences between the two.
 Let’s take a look.